mongodb-industry-solutions/retail-digital-receipts-backend/services/recommendation-ms/README.md

 3. Performs a vector similarity search against the `products` catalog using MongoDB Atlas Vector Search.
 4. Selects the top 4 similar products and wraps them into a `RecommendationGroup`.
 5. Stores the result in the `recommendations` collection.
-6. Lets an Atlas Trigger propagate the data to:
+> 💡 _Note: Once the recommendation is saved, an **Atlas Trigger** (outside this service) automatically propagates the data to:_
+>
-   - `users.lastRecommendations`
+> - `users.lastRecommendations`
-   - `invoices.recommendations`
+> - `invoices.recommendations`
+>
-7. The frontend displays results directly from user and invoice documents — no extra API calls.
+_This allows the frontend to display results directly from user and invoice documents — no extra API calls needed.
+Invoices come pre-filled with recommendations, ready for rendering._

 ---